mppanayotov/angular-capital/README.md

 **db.json.ts** : Contains the generator schema used to generate the records database via https://json-generator.com/

 **db.json** : Contains the mock database generated.
 The file is served online at https://my-json-server.typicode.com/mppanayotov/Immedis_front_end_internship_2022_hcm_milen_panayotov/.
 This is the path the app uses when fetching records' data in `records.service.ts`.
 API responds but does not mutate the existing database.
+(Since the existing database is not being mutated, you will get error on update/delete a newly added entry.)

 **records.service.ts** : Service that handles records' data traffic both for the online API and the NgRx Store.